matthias-reis/aithir.de/_content/storylines/the-bond.md

 watched the event in the live stream.

 But there was still a lot to achieve until the actual first contact.
-So he quickly calmed down again and got distracted by the routines that followed.
+So he quickly calmed down again and got himself distracted by the routines that followed.
 Only an hour later, the Captain gave the order for departure and the engines ignited.
 Another five minutes later, they passed into Transspace.
 The 30-ly journey would take them one year, one year of further preparation on board.

 Martin's crew and the other departments had a tight schedule.
 Physicists analysed the available data from the probe's information stream from the Rana system.
-Martin's diplomats and negotiators went through all their strategies and worked together with the Sociologists on studies about settlements and derived potential social structures that could give them hints about the character of "their" aliens.
-For now, they called them "the Rana'ans".
+Martin's diplomats and negotiators went through all their strategies and worked together with the Sociologists on studies about settlements and derived potential social structures that could give them hints about the character of their aliens.
+For now, they called them 'the Rana'ans'.

 ---